byu-transpolab/CE594R_data_science_R/hw/HW3_emissions.md

 -   Plot DATE on the x-axis
 -   Plot fill color as location

 9. We have just scratched the surface in understanding our dataset.
-Look into a question that you are curious about the data set?
+Look into a question that you are curious about the data set.

--   How do vehicle emissions vary by fuel type, model year, acceleration, speed, or multiple of these factors
+-   For example, How do vehicle emissions vary by fuel type, model year, acceleration, speed, or a combination of these factors?
--   Make a graph that addresses your question?
+-   Make a graph that addresses your question
 -   What did you find?

-10. Extra Credit Challenge
+10. Extra Credit Challenge (+1 pt)

 What contribution do the highest emitters contribute to the total emissions?